nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/claims/2026-03-19-advanced-search-multiple-learners.md

 Assumptions:

 #### Search by learner and course name in previous design
-- They can search for claim id on the previous page or search for claims by status in the individual status tables.
+- Users could already search by claim ID on the previous page or filter claims by status within the individual status tables
-- Believe learner and training is still what is next useful to search by on a single or multiple learner claim.

-#### Sort is out of scope
-- And unnecessary because
+- Learner and training/course name were still considered the most useful search criteria for both single-learner and multi-learner claims

-#### No pagination
+#### No column sort or pagination
-- Because we are encouraging the use to whittle down through refining their search inputs instead
+- We are encouraging the user to whittle down results through refining their search inputs instead

 #### Learners column
-- Ok to not display names if searched by training because if they knew learner name they would have searched for it, so doesn’t add anything to show learners
+- Learner names did not need to be displayed when users searched by training/course, as the assumption was that users who knew the learner’s name would search for it directly.
+In those cases, displaying learner names added limited value
-- Show learner name if searched for it as it confirms its found the right learner with full name as could be multiple matches
+- When users searched by learner name, the full learner name would be displayed to help confirm they had found the correct learner, particularly where multiple matches could exist

-From discussions with the tech team it was pointed out the rules on input have now changed on elswhere we search for training and learner to add to a claim and we are wanting to apply the same logic to search behaviour here too to keep consistent.
+During discussions with the engineering team, it was highlighted that the input rules used elsewhere in the product for searching learners and training when adding to a claim had since changed.
+To maintain consistency across the user experience, the same search logic and behaviour would also need to be applied here.

 Update:
-- Removal of 3 minimum character limit, it means more likely to have multiple name matches, how to display a long list of names and how to display this in the learners column as we assume they will want visual confirmation in the UI of who specifically is on the claim.
+- Removing the three-character minimum search limit increases the likelihood of multiple learner name matches.
+This raised new considerations around how to display longer lists of learner names within the learners column, while still giving users clear visual confirmation of who was included on a claim

 ### IDEA 2
 Matched learners column, highlighting name matches and training matches